jbnunn/TwitchRobot/Part2-ROS.md

 **Warning: This takes about 2 hours on a Raspberry Pi 4.**

+Note: I installed with the `-j2` switch.
+You can try `-j8` or `-j4` on a Raspberry Pi and potentially save a lot of time.

     $ sudo ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release --install-space /opt/ros/melodic -j2

 ### Finally, source the installation and test the install